Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Support from a maternity nurse

-The uterus contracts immediately after birth and regains its normal size and position after about six weeks.
-This phase serves to reverse the physical changes that occurred during pregnancy.
+The womb contracts immediately after birth and regains its normal size and position after about six weeks.
+This phase serves to reverse the bodily changes that occurred during pregnancy.

-Physical changes of the mother in the postpartum period
+Physical changes of the mother during the postpartum period

 Hormonal changes